GNOME/at-spi2-core/devel-docs/roadmap.rst

    test/refactor them if the code is in the same repo.
 See “`merge the repositories <#merge-the-repositories>`__” below for details.

 - Replace manually-written DBus code in at-spi2-core for automatically generated code.
+See “`Remove hand-written DBus code
-See “`DBus update for libatspi <#dbus-update-for-libatspi>`__” below for details.
+   <#remove-hand-written-dbus-code>`__” below for details.

 -  `Make the XML interfaces the single source of truth <#make-the-xml-interfaces-the-single-source-of-truth>`__.